-Competitive positions are available for highly motivated and promising individuals seeking either PhD or Postdoctoral Research Fellowship related to Human-Animal Interaction with Dr. Maggie O'Haire.
-Her research programs focus on the scientific evaluation of Human-Animal Interaction outcomes for a variety of human populations, including children with autisum spectrum disorder, typically-developing children, persons with disabilities, and military families including veterans with posttaumatic stress discorder.
+Competitive positions are available for highly motivated and promising individuals seeking either PhD or Postdoctoral Research Fellowship related to Human-Animal Interaction.
+This program focuses on the scientific evaluation of Human-Animal Interaction outcomes for a variety of human populations, including children with autisum spectrum disorder, typically-developing children, persons with disabilities, and military families including veterans with posttaumatic stress discorder.

 CPB Graduate Program